 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term residents that experienced functional improvements, such as with activities of daily living.
+This indicates the percentage of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of performance with activities of daily living typically correlates with successful rehabilitation services.

 - Alamance Regional Medical CenterAcute Care Hospitals 3.07 miles away1240 Huffman Mill Rd Burlington North Carolina 27216Voluntary non-profit - Private(336) 538-7000